 Michelle Nightingale

-Michelle is a Managing Director & Partner in Boston Consulting Group’s Melbourne office and has a regional Asia Pacific role, spending considerable time across AP locations.
-Michelle has a background in finance, and extensive experience in HR and Operations.
-Michelle had several prior roles with BCG, including Finance Director for the Australia/New Zealand region, global functional leader for the group’s financial system implementation, Finance Director for Asia Pacific, Head of financial systems, head of HR for internal functions, Head of global Operations and Head of Global Finance Operations.
+Michelle is a Non-Executive Director of Save the Children and chairs the Audit and Risk Committee.
+In addition to Save the Children, Michelle sits on the Council of Federation University and is the Chair of their resources committee.
+Michelle is a Senior Adviser and former Senior Partner in the Boston Consulting Group (BCG).
+Michelle most recently was the Asia Pacific COO for BCG and prior to that had numerous roles with BCG, including Finance Director for the Australia/New Zealand region, functional leader for the group’s global financial systems transformation, Finance Director for Asia Pacific, Head of HR for global Internal Functions and Head of Global Finance Operations.
 Michelle previously worked for Arthur Andersen and holds a Bachelor of Commerce from Monash University.
 Michelle has been a director of Save the Children since September 2020.

 Harvey Collins